Causal Learning via Manifold Regularization: Introduction

 \section{Introduction}

-Causal discovery is concerned with identifying causal relationships between variables.
-Consider a set of $p$ variables indexed $V =\{ 1 \ldots p \}$.
-The version of the causal discovery task we focus on here is to determine, for each pair $(i,j) \in V \times V$, whether or not $i$ exerts a causal influence on $j$.
-We focus on the binary ``detection" problem (of determining whether or not $i$ exerts a causal influence on $j$) rather than estimation of the magnitude of any causal effect.
+Causal structure learning is concerned with learning causal relationships between variables.
+Such relationships are often represented using directed graphs with nodes corresponding to the variables of interest.
+Consider a set of $p$ variables or nodes indexed by $V = \{ 1 \ldots p \}$.
+The aspect we focus on in this paper is to determine, for each (ordered) pair $(i,j) \in V {\times} V$, whether or not node $i$ exerts a causal influence on node $j$.
+In particular, our focus is on the binary `detection' problem (of learning whether or not node $i$ exerts a causal influence on node $j$) rather than estimation of the magnitude of any causal effect.